Q: How much does it cost? How much money do I need to bring?

 Q: How are you funded?

-A: Honor Flight Columbus is funded by donations from grateful Americans, civic, fraternal and social clubs, schools, and businesses in Central Ohio who recognize the great accomplishments and sacrifices of veterans and want them to see their memorial before it's too late.
-Students from many schools have held fundraisers and are significant contributors money and volunteers.
+A: Honor Flight Columbus is funded by donations from grateful Americans, civic, fraternal, and social clubs, schools, foundations, and businesses in Central Ohio who recognize the great accomplishments and sacrifices of Veterans and want them to see their memorial before it's too late.
+Students from schools all over central Ohio have held fundraisers, are significant contributors and volunteers.

 Q: Can I make a donation to Honor Flight?

 A: Honor Flight gratefully accepts donations from anyone, EXCEPT Veterans who have not yet traveled with us.
 Veterans have given enough: an Honor Flight is a gift, a small token of appreciation is our community's way of saying Thank You!
 Once a veteran has traveled with Honor Flight, he or she can make a donation so that other vets can go, but it is not a requirement.
 We do not solicit Veterans for contributions, ever.

 Q: How do you decide which veterans get to go?

 A: Honor Flight Columbus accepts applications from America’s Senior Veterans: Currently, these are the men and women who served during WWII, Korean War and Vietnam years.
 For scheduling, top priority is given to WWII and Korean War veterans, and any Veteran with a terminal illness.
 Vietnam Veterans are placed on a waitlist and are being scheduled on a first-come, first-served basis.